Wild Things (film): Development

 Kem Nunn was appointed to perform some rewrites of Peters's original version.
 McNaughton commented that Peters's original draft "is brilliant on plot and we didn't change any of it, but I felt Kem Nunn was stronger on texture and character and place.
 The producer, Peter Guber, sent us off to Florida, where none of us had spent much time and we spent ten days there getting shepherded around to places and meeting people who were like people in the story.
-When I read the script I thought As crazy as it is, I do believe it could happen in the world that we live in.
+When I read the script I thought 'As crazy as it is, I do believe it could happen in the world that we live in.'
 Once I believe that a story can happen in the real world, then I know how to direct it."
-Kevin Bacon described the script as "the trashiest thing he had ever read" but "Every few pages, there was another surprise."
-Bacon also executive produced.
+Kevin Bacon, who also executive produced, described the script as "the trashiest thing he had ever read ...
+Every few pages, there was another surprise."

 The original screenplay featured a gay scene between Sergeant Duquette and Sam Lombardo near the end of the film, in which the men kiss in the shower, revealing that—similarly to Suzie and Kelly—the two had a homosexual relationship that allowed Lombardo to prey on Duquette in order to manipulate him and ultimately con him out of the money.
 According to Kevin Bacon, the scene was modified to eliminate any suggestion of a sexual relationship between the men, as the film's financiers "didn't like the idea of men making out.
 They felt it went too far."
+However, in an interview in 2023, the director said that the modification occurred because one of the two actors had objected to the sexual aspect of the scene just before the cameras rolled.